bninni/line-driver/README.md

 	//2. ignoreValid (Bool) - Should this line not increase the valid line index?
 (Optional, default = false) goToLine : [Function], //Returns the captured line or null

-	//The stop parsing the current file and close it
+	//The function to stop parsing the current file and close it
 	//This is not required, the parser will automatically close when it runs out of valid lines
 	//This will invoke the 'close' function and 'write' function (if applicable) close : [Function],

-	//The input can be a string or array of strings.
-	//Add the given string to the output file (if applicable)
+	//The function to add the given string to the output file (if applicable)
 	//Arguments:
 	//str (String || [Strings]) - The string(s) to add to the output file write : [Function]